MichaelShaw/jam/README.md

 cargo run --example commands

 # Todo
-- Fix up texture rendering to be nearest neighbour
+- Is Initial dimensions pixels or points .... we probably need seperate structs to avoid mistakes .... and a scale factor ... to allow translation.
 - Cleanup vertex naming/namespacing etc.
-- Is Initial dimensions pixels or points .... we probably need seperate structs to avoid mistakes .... and a scale factor ... to allow translation.

 - Alpha blending (look at gfx-rs particle example, requires new pipeline) ... we